ProLoser/awesome-lifehacks/Social.md

 It is the closest thing to The Force that you can achieve in reality.
 It is a question of intention and probability.

-State at someone long enough and they will move.
+Stare at someone long enough and they will move.
 Ignore eye contact and they will stop talking to you.
 But this is how animals communicate, through non verbal intention.

 Treat it as a social experiment to see how beings react.
 Can you use eye contact to do telekinesis?
 What is normal?
 What is weird? why should anyone care?